There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 How to Check If WordPress Website is Slow

-Now that you know some of the causes of slow WordPress sites let’s find out if your blog is running slow.
+Now that you know some causes of slow WordPress sites, let’s determine if your blog is running slow.

 Here are three ways to test your site page speed.